Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (5) in Tesco Katsu Curry Paste 180g
+Additives and processes (5) in Tesco Katsu Curry Paste 180g

 Modified Starch